top of page

 Below is an example of an RP-PEMF signal, 4 short pulses per hour with long rests of 20 minutes. between pulses.

-03 Sparse Pulses, Pulse width & Duty Cycle
+03 Low Density Pulses, Pulse width & Duty Cycle

-Because the RP rest intervals between pulses are extended, RP-PEMF runs at much lower frequencies than conventional PEMF.
+Because we design the RP, rest intervals between pulses over extended timing, RP-PEMF runs at much lower frequencies than conventional PEMF.

 • Conventional PEMF: typical frequencies 1–300 Hz.